cheverev/solana-stake-views/README.md

+# How to use
-copy script in your server with solana cli and run python3 solana.py
+- copy script in your server with solana cli
+- run **python3 solana.py**